top of page

 Eligibility: The applicants must be current high school juniors or seniors at the time of application and at least 14 years old by June 17.

-The program emphasizes collaborative work, allowing students to contribute to ongoing research while developing their own skills in critical thinking, problem-solving, and communication.
-At the end of the program, you will present your projects as part of your teams.
-You can find more information on their website and fill out this form to be notified when applications for Summer 2025 open!
+Hosted by Stanford University, this prestigious virtual summer internship offers insight into several fields.
+This prestigious program exposes students to research, providing mentorship from Stanford faculty.
+You will work on projects that span a range of topics, including computer science, artificial intelligence, neuroscience, linguistics, psychology, and more.
+The program emphasizes collaborative work, allowing you to contribute to ongoing research while developing your skills in critical thinking, problem-solving, and communication.
+At the end of the program, you will present your projects as part of your team.
+You can find more information on their website and fill out this form to be notified when applications open!
+To learn more about this program, check out our complete guide here.

 Location: Salk Institute, La Jolla, CA (about 20 minutes from San Diego)